Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals: Related Work

-A second group of works~\cite{akula2020cocox,goyal2019counterfactual,wang2020scout} identifies the regions or concepts in $I$ that should be changed to get a different outcome.
-CoCoX~\cite{akula2020cocox} identifies semantic-level visual features to add or remove to change the prediction.
-Still, the most popular methods~\cite{goyal2019counterfactual,wang2020scout} use a distractor image $I'$ from class $c'$ to identify and replace the regions in $I$ to change the model's prediction to $c'$.
-SCOUT~\cite{wang2020scout} identifies these regions via attribute maps.
-Goyal~\etal~\cite{goyal2019counterfactual} use spatial feature cells of the images to construct counterfactuals.
+A second group of works~\cite{akula2020cocox,goyal2019counterfactual,wang2020scout} finds the regions or concepts in $I$ that should be changed to get a different outcome.
+CoCoX~\cite{akula2020cocox} identifies visual concepts to add or remove to change the prediction.
+Still, the most popular methods~\cite{goyal2019counterfactual,wang2020scout} use a distractor image $I'$ from class $c'$ to find and replace the regions in $I$ that change the model's prediction to $c'$.
+SCOUT~\cite{wang2020scout} finds these regions via attribute maps.
+Goyal~\etal~\cite{goyal2019counterfactual} use spatial features of the images to construct counterfactuals.
 These methods have two key advantages.
-First, the distractor images are often readily available and thus less expensive to obtain compared to pixel-level annotations~\cite{alipour2021improving,jacob2021steex,singla2021explaining}.
-Second, these methods fit well with fine-grained recognition scenarios, as they can easily identify the distinguishing elements between classes.
+First, the distractor images are often readily available and thus inexpensive to obtain compared to pixel-level annotations~\cite{alipour2021improving,jacob2021steex,singla2021explaining}.
+Second, these methods fit well with fine-grained recognition tasks, as they can easily identify the distinguishing elements between classes.
 Our framework follows a similar strategy but differs in two crucial components.
-First, we enforce that the replaced regions are semantically consistent (Sec.~\ref{subsec: method_consistency}).
-Second, our method leverages multiple distractor images in a computationally efficient way (Sec.~\ref{subsec: method_multi_distractor}).
+First, we enforce that the replaced regions are semantically consistent.
+Second, our method leverages multiple distractor images in an efficient way.